agile-connors/agile-connors/README.md

 ### Backlog Sizing

-Backlog items were initially sized using a relative size estimating activity.
-Team members collaborated to group backlog items into groups of items of similar size.
-Story points were then assigned to backlog items based on these groups.
+Backlog items were initially sized using relative mass valuation.
+Team members collaborated to order all existing backlog items from smallest to largest.
+These items were then organized into groups of similar size and story points were assigned based on these groups.

 *Note: Only development team members participated in sizing backlog items.*